Grading at Stevenson

 - MG - Stands for Minimal Growth.
 This means that a student is growing at a flat or shallow learning trajectory, given the academic challenges of the course/unit.
 This code leads signals possible learning intervention.

-- FG - Stands for Failing to Grow.
-This means that a student is growing at a negative learning trajectory, given the academic challenges of the course/unit.
+- FG - Stands for Failing to Grow (due to skill proficiency).
+This means that a student's proficiency in course skills is on a negative trajectory due to the academic challenges of the course/unit.
 This code leads to ineligibility and signals possible learning intervention.

 - I - Stands for Insufficient Evidence/Incomplete.
 This means that there is simply not enough evidence collected to determine progress or growth in a course/unit.
 This code signals that more evidence is to be collected to determine growth.
 Review of the grade book for missing work and conversation between teacher and student or parent is advised.